 - The collegiate institution previously attended must be an accredited and/or approved institution awarding college credit. - 2.
 Credit may be transferred to Harper College for courses earning credit and successfully completed with a grade of "D" or above if the student's cumulative grade point average (GPA) is 2.0 or above ("C" average) at the previously attended institution.
-The student's work at each institution is evaluated independently if several institutions were attended. - 3.
-If the student's cumulative GPA is less than 2.0 at a previously attended institution, credit may be transferred for courses earning credit and successfully completed with a grade of "C" or above. - 4.
-Credit may be transferred, but the grades earned at other institutions are not transferred nor are the grades included in computing the cumulative GPA at Harper College. - Religion courses which are of a sectarian nature or courses which are not applicable to programs at Harper College may not receive transfer credit.
+The student's work at each institution is evaluated independently if several institutions were attended. - If the student's cumulative GPA is less than 2.0 at a previously attended institution, credit may be transferred for courses earning credit and successfully completed with a grade of "C"or above. - Credit may be transferred, but the grades earned at other institutions are not transferred nor are the grades included in computing the cumulative GPA at Harper College. - Religion courses which are of a sectarian nature or courses which are not applicable to programs at Harper College may not receive transfer credit.

-General Education Requirements Associate in Arts Associate in Science Associate in Applied Science Associate in Liberal Studies Communication Skills English 101, 102 6 hours 6 hours 6 hours2 ≓ Social Sciences anthropology, economics, geography, history, political science, psychology, sociology 6 hours 6 hours 6 hours ≓ Science or Mathematics biology, chemistry, engineering, 3 geology, mathematics, physical science, physics 8 hours 20 hours 6 hours4 ≥.
-Humanities art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 6 hours 6 hours 3 hours Twelve hours to be taken in at least two of the following areas: communications, 5 social sciences, science or mathematics, humanities 12 hours = VI.
-Any 60 hours of college courses at the 100 level or above, including a minimum of 9 hours in Liberal Studies Seminars from at least three divisions 60 hours Total 38 hours 38 hours 21 hours 60 hours Ta Ta Jou Go Go 1Contractual agreement required for A.L.S. degree.
-2The following courses may be used to satisfy this requirement if a part of the approved career program: English 099, English 103, English 130, Journalism 130, Journalism 131, Journalism 133.
-3Courses in engineering may apply to the general education requirements in Group III in the Associate in Applied Science degrees.
-4 Students majoring in a ca major toward fulfillment of 5 In addition to the listed cα to fulfill the Group V requirer 104.
-Applied Science degrees.
-Students majoring in a career program ma major toward fulfillment of this requirement.
-Fin addition to the listed courses in Group I, to fulfill the Group V requirement: SPE 101, SF 104.
-Applied Science degrees.
-Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
-In addition to the listed courses in Group I, the following can be use to fulfill the Group V requirement: SPE 101, SPE 102, SPE 205, and RD 104.
-Applied Science degrees.
-Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
-In addition to the listed courses in Group I, the following can be used to fulfill the Group V requirement: SPE 101, SPE 102, SPE 205, and RDG 104.
+General Education Requirements Associate in Arts Associate in Science Associate in Applied Science .
+Communication Skills English 101, English 102, English 201, English 220 6 hours 6 hours 6 hours1 Social Sciences anthropology, economics, geography, history, political science, psychology, sociology 6 hours 6 hours 6 hours III.
+Science or Mathematics astronomy, biology, chemistry, engineering, 2 geology, mathematics, physical science, physics 8 hours 20 hours 6 hours3 IV.
+Humanities art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 6 hours 6 hours 3 hours V. Twelve hours to be taken in at least two of the following areas: communications,4 social sciences, science or mathematics, humanities 12 hours VI.
+Any 60 hours of college courses at the 100 level or above, including a minimum of 9 hours in Liberal Studies Seminars from at least three divisions Total 38 hours 38 hours 21 hours The following courses may be used to satisfy this requirement if a part of the approved career program: English 099, English 103, English 130, Journalism 130, Journalism 131, Journalism 133.
+Courses in engineering may apply to the general education requirements in Group III in the Associate in Science and Associate in Applied Science degrees.
+3 Students majori major toward full 4 In addition to the tofulfill the Group 104.
+3 Students majoring in a career program ma major toward fulfillment of this requirement.
+4 In addition to the listed courses in Group I, to fulfill the Group V requirement: SPE 101, SF 104.
+3 Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
+4 In addition to the listed courses in Group I, the following can be used to fulfill the Group V requirement: SPE 101, SPE 102, SPE 205, and RDG 104.